servalproject/batphone/INSTALL.md

  * the environment set up as per Step 4 above;
  * at least 170 MiB of free disk space.

-The following procedure will build an unsigned, debuggable version suitable for testing.
-To build a signed release of the Serval Mesh app, refer to the [release build][] instructions instead.
+The following procedure will build a *debug mode* APK with no auto-upgrade bundle, suitable for testing by an individual developer.

-Run the [build.sh](./build.sh) script (was named `BUILD.txt` in versions prior to 0.90), which will take many minutes and produce a lot of output as it works:
+Run the [build.sh](./build.sh) script (was named `BUILD.txt` in versions prior to 0.90), which will take a few minutes and produce a lot of output as it
+works:

     $ cd ~/src/batphone
     $ ./build.sh